Date: October 30, 2018

 - Moderator: Nick Stewart, Executive Director, NOSDA

 2:00 p.m. – 2:45 p.m. // Session 4: Navigating the National Housing Co-Investment Fund //

-This session has been structured to help participants learn about the new federal co-investment funding, the application process and the opportunities to leverage the program to help finance affordable housing projects.
-Session speakers from CMHC will also provide a debrief on the initial round of the application process, and want to hear from participants about the various issues and pressure points that organizations have experienced when applying for this funding.
+This session was structured to help participants learn about the new federal co-investment funding, the application process and the opportunities to leverage the program to help finance affordable housing projects.
+Session speakers from CMHC will also provided a debrief on the initial round of the application process, and heard from participants about the various issues and pressure points that organizations have experienced when applying for this funding.

 - Giovanni Tino, Ontario Manager, Affordable Housing, Canada Mortgage Housing Corporation